-- Ensure that all new developments are located in sustainable locations and minimising the need to travel and enabling active and sustainable transport as the primary means of transport; - Ensure that all new buildings achieve zero carbon by as early a date as reasonably possible and that they are constructed to be resilient to the climate change that is already in motion (considering wider demands placed on development, viability etc.); - Ensure that all new developments incorporate wider climate resilience and sustainable behaviour encouraging features including SUDS, urban trees, appropriate materials in public realm, cycle storage, waste management etc.
+- Ensure that all new developments are located in sustainable locations and minimising the need to travel and enabling active and sustainable transport as the primary means of transport; - Ensure that all new buildings achieve zero carbon by as early a date as reasonably possible and that they are constructed to be resilient to the climate change that is already in motion (considering wider demands placed on development, viability etc.); - Ensure that all new developments incorporate wider climate resilience and sustainable behaviour encouraging features including Sustainable Urban Drainage Systems (SUDS), urban trees, appropriate materials in public realm, cycle storage, waste management etc.

-- Reviewing implementation and performance of existing planning policies, - Incorporating strong policy and guidance on development location, transport planning, carbon reduction targets and sustainability requirements into the Local Plan Review Issues and Options document due for consultation later this year as well as other emerging design guides etc.; - Incorporating a specific award category into the proposed Taunton Garden Town Awards Scheme in relation to development that exemplifies action to tackle the climate emergency; - Exploring the potential for proposed Council-owned development / regeneration sites to showcase the art of the possible and be developed as exemplars.
-Such aspirations would need to be balanced with other demands / requirements being placed on the sites.
+- Reviewing implementation and performance of existing planning policies. - Incorporating strong policy and guidance on development location, transport planning, carbon reduction targets, energy efficiency, renewable energy generation and sustainability requirements into the Local Plan Review Issues and Options document due for consultation later this year as well as other emerging design guides etc.; - Lobbying Government to change national planning and other policies, in particular responding to the Government's current consultation on proposed changes to Building Regulations to encourage greater national action at an earlier date and/or retaining the ability for local authorities to go above and beyond the minimum standards of Building Regulations; - Incorporating a specific award category into the proposed Taunton Garden Town Awards Scheme in relation to development that exemplifies action to tackle the climate emergency; - Ensuring that proposed Council-owned development / regeneration sites currently being planned showcase the art of the possible and are developed as exemplars.